 The most bizarre theory was put forward by an English amateur scientist, Charles Morton, in the seventeenth century.
-He wrote a surprisingly well-regarded paper claiming that birds Q34 migrate to the moon and back every year.
+He wrote a surprisingly well-regarded paper claiming that birds migrate to the moon and back every year.
 He came to this conclusion as the only logical explanation for the total disappearance of some species.

 One of the key moments in the development of migration theory came in 1822 when a white stork was shot in Germany.
 This particular stork made history because of the long spear in its neck which incredibly had not killed it - everyone immediately realised this spear was definitely not European.
 It turned out to be a spear from a tribe in Central Africa.
 This was a truly defining moment in the history of ornithology because it was the first evidence that storks spend their winters in sub-Saharan Africa.
-You can still see the 'arrow stork' in the Zoological Collection of the University of Rostock in Germany.Q35
+You can still see the 'arrow stork' in the Zoological Collection of the University of Rostock in Germany.

 People gradually became aware that European birds moved south in autumn and north in summer but didn't know much about it until the practice of catching birds and putting rings on their legs became established.
 Before this, very little information was available about the actual destinations of particular species and how they travelled there.
 People speculated that larger birds provided a kind of taxi service for smaller birds by carrying them on their backs.
 This idea came about because it seemed impossible that small birds weighing only a few grams could fly over vast oceans.
-This idea was supported by observations of bird behaviour such as the harassment of larger birds by smaller birds.Q37 have migrated to, and identified.
-Huge amounts of data were gathered in the early part of the Q40 to in winter.
+This idea was supported by observations of bird behaviour such as the harassment of larger birds by smaller birds.

+The development of bird ringing, by a Danish schoolteacher, Hans Christian Cornelius Q39 Mortensen, made many discoveries possible.
+This is still common practice today and relies upon what is known as 'recovery' - this is when ringed birds are found dead in the place they have migrated to, and identified.
+Huge amounts of data were gathered in the early part of the twentieth century and for the first time in history people understood where birds actually went Q40 to in winter.
 In 1931, an atlas was published showing where the most common species of European birds migrated to.
-More recent theories about bird migration ...
+More recent theories about bird migration